trentdm/cards.app/README.md

 	- improve visualization/analysis of scores over time by player and game
 	- utilize sails.js or a similar mvc module to keep the cards.app codebase as easily manageable as possible
 	- find a decent site icon
-	- find a suitable license and migrate repo to github
+	- determine whether I should bother finding a suitable license for this, and apply it if necessary